-The program you are writing will be used to find the minimum and maximum in a list of company revenues.
-The first question we are asking the user is how many companies' revenues they would like to enter.
+You have been hired by an eccentric professor that wants to manage their beanie baby values.
+The program you are writing will be used to find the minimum and maximum in a list of beanie baby values.
+The first question we are asking the user is how many beanie baby values they would like to enter.